-- Thus these changes still have to be facilitated by mutation or sexual reproduction, the largest gene pool possible, and natural selection... - ...and will still therefore take a very long time to produce much in the way of capacity for thinking. - Brains and intelligence could be an example of convergent evolution, like eyes
+- ☐ Thus these changes still have to be facilitated by mutation or sexual reproduction, the largest gene pool possible, and natural selection... - ...and will still therefore take a very long time to produce much in the way of capacity for thinking. - ☐ Fortunately, billions of years were available. - ☐ Furthermore, the resources from which intelligence could developed were arranged in a rather lucky fashion, due to an accident of plate tectonics.